Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The OneMax problem

 \begin{theorem}\cite{giessen2014robustness} For the (1+1)-EA on OneMax under bit-wise noise $(1,q)$, the expected running time is polynomial if $q =O(\log n/n^2)$ and super-polynomial if $q=\omega(\log n / n^2)$. \end{theorem}

 For bit-wise noise $(p,\frac{1}{n})$, we prove in Theorems~\ref{onemax-noise-2-poly} and~\ref{onemax-noise-2-superpoly} that the tight range of $p$ allowing a polynomial running time is $O(\log n/n)$.
 Instead of using the original drift theorems, we apply the upper and lower bounds of the (1+1)-EA on noisy OneMax in~\cite{giessen2014robustness}.
 Let $x^k$ denote any solution with $k$ number of 1-bits, and $f^n(x^{k})$ denote its noisy objective value, which is a random variable.
-Lemma~\ref{onemax-noise-upper} intuitively means that if the probability of recognizing the true better solution by noisy evaluation is large, the running time can be polynomially upper bounded.
-On the contrary, Lemma~\ref{onemax-noise-lower} shows that if the probability of making a right comparison is small, the running time can be exponentially lower bounded.
-Both of them are proved by applying standard drift theorems, and can be used to simplify our analysis.
+Lemma~\ref{onemax-noise-upper} intuitively means that if the probability of recognizing the true better solution by noisy evaluation is large (i.e., Eq.~(\refeq{eq-upper-cond})), the running time can be upper bounded.
+Particularly, if Eq.~(\refeq{eq-upper-cond}) holds with $l=O(\log n)$, the running time can be polynomially upper bounded.
+On the contrary, Lemma~\ref{onemax-noise-lower} shows that if the probability of making a right comparison is small (i.e., Eq.~(\refeq{eq-lower-cond})), the running time can be lower bounded.
+Particularly, if Eq.~(\refeq{eq-lower-cond}) holds with $l=\Omega(n)$, the running time can be exponentially lower bounded.
+Both Lemmas~\ref{onemax-noise-upper} and~\ref{onemax-noise-lower} are proved by applying standard drift theorems, and can be used to simplify our analysis.
 Note that in the original upper bound of the (1+1)-EA on noisy OneMax (i.e., Theorem~5 in~\cite{giessen2014robustness}), it requires that Eq.~(\refeq{eq-upper-cond}) holds with only $j=k$, but the proof actually also requires that noisy OneMax satisfies the monotonicity property, i.e., for all $j < k<n$, $\mathrm{P}(f^n(x^k)<f^n(x^{k+1})) \leq \mathrm{P}(f^n(x^j)<f^n(x^{k+1}))$.
 We have combined these two conditions in Lemma~\ref{onemax-noise-upper} by requiring Eq.~(\refeq{eq-upper-cond}) to hold with any $j \leq k$ instead of only $j=k$.

 \begin{lemma}\cite{giessen2014robustness} Suppose there is a positive constant $c \leq 1/15$ and some $2 < l \leq n/2$ such that

 then the (1+1)-EA optimizes $f$ in expectation in $O(n \log n) +n2^{O(l)}$ iterations. \end{lemma}